Janet Lever: Career and research

-She was not granted tenure by the university promotions committee.
+She was not granted tenure by the Northwestern University promotions committee.
 In 1981, Lever sued Northwestern University for sex discrimination in violation of Title VII of the Civil Rights Act of 1964.
 The lawsuit fell outside the statute of limitations and the case was dismissed in 1992.
 Labor lawyer and Yale scholar Julius Getman devoted eight pages to “The Case of Janet Lever” in his book subtitled The Struggle for the Soul of Higher Education and concluded that the denial of tenure to Lever was “a loss to the students she might have taught, and a loss to the world of scholarship."
 Federal Judge Nancy Gertner, in her book In Defense of Women: Memoirs of an Unrepentant Advocate, described the twofold challenges of Lever v.
 Northwestern: (1) the difficulty of proving a case based on disparate treatment and (2) the astronomical cost of litigation.

 Lever cohosted “Women on Sex,” an all-female (crew and audience, as well as cast) advice show on the new Playboy Channel; episodes ran from 1983 through 1988.
 She was the senior advisor on the 1982 Playboy Readers Sex Survey, the largest magazine study of the era.

 She worked at the RAND Corporation, most notably on a study on how to safely lift the ban against gays in the military and later a survey of 1000 street prostitutes in LA County.
 Lever worked with others on ten surveys, funded by ELLE magazine, that were posted on the popular website NBCNews.com (msnbc.com at the time) between 2002 and 2010, some attracting more than 70,000 volunteer respondents.
 Each of the teams’ internet surveys has been reanalyzed for social science, management, health, and medical audiences, two of their articles won awards (see publication notations).